Audience | Marketers, Platform admins |

 Step 5: Choose your integration method

-Once your real-time audience is set up, you can deliver audience updates using one of two methods:
+Once your same-session audience is set up, you can deliver audience updates using one of two methods:

 Method | Best for | Description |